Vanderbilt University: Research

-According to the National Science Foundation, Vanderbilt spent $738 million on research and development in 2018, ranking it 31st in the nation.
-In 2013, Vanderbilt University was ranked ninth in the country in funding from the National Institutes of Health.
+According to the National Science Foundation, Vanderbilt spent $1 billion on research and development in 2021, ranking it 24th among American universities.
+In 2013, Vanderbilt University was ranked 12th in the country in funding from the National Institutes of Health.
 Its Institute for Space and Defense Electronics, housed in the Department of Electrical Engineering and Computer Science, includes the largest academic facility in the world involved in radiation-effects research.

 Among its more unusual activities, the university has institutes devoted to the study of coffee and of bridge.
 Indeed, the modern form of the latter was developed by Harold Stirling Vanderbilt, a former president of the university's Board of Trust and a great-grandson of the Commodore.
 In addition, in mid-2004 it was announced that Vanderbilt's chemical biology research may have serendipitously opened the door to the breeding of a blue rose, something that has long been coveted by horticulturalists and rose lovers.

 In 2010, the Center for Intelligent Mechatronics at Vanderbilt began testing a powered exoskeleton intended to assist paraplegics, stroke victims and other paralyzed or semi-paralyzed people to walk independently.
 The Vanderbilt exoskeleton received funding from Parker Hannifin Corporation in 2012 and has since gone to market internationally.

-Vanderbilt is a discovering institution of Tennessine, atomic number 117 on the periodic table of elements with the symbol Ts, collaborating with the Joint Institute for Nuclear Research in Moscow Oblast, Russia and the Oak Ridge National Laboratory.
+Vanderbilt was involved in the discovery of tennessine (Ts), element 117 on the periodic table, in collaboration with the Joint Institute for Nuclear Research in Moscow Oblast, Russia and the Oak Ridge National Laboratory.
 It was officially named after the state of Tennessee by the International Union of Pure and Applied Physics in 2016.

 The university's research record is blemished, however, by a study university researchers, in conjunction with the Tennessee Department of Health, conducted on iron metabolism during pregnancy in the 1940s.
 Between 1945 and 1949, over 800 pregnant women were given radioactive iron.
 Standards of informed consent for research subjects were not rigorously enforced at that time, and many of the women were not informed of the potential risks.
 The injections were later suspected to have caused cancer in at least three of the children who were born to these mothers.
 In 1998, the university settled a class action lawsuit with the mothers and surviving children for $10.3 million.